martinkadlec0/harous-leashed-fences/docs/notes.md

 - Is the player interactoin with knot on fence, or the fence itself?
 - What about off-hand?

-# LeashData
-- Entity has leash data if it is being leashed (with infomration about the holder)
-- Therefore, an entity can be holder of multiple entities, BUT each entity can have only one holder

 # TODO
 - Feature: Mod Menu droop config
-- Go through modded behaviour to QA